mailbox171/fctfoke-v04/readme.md

 - OKE Node Doctor

-- Deployment of a sample WordPress app, with access to OCI MySql Service
+- Deployment of a sample WordPress app, with access to OCI MySql Service, and wordpress logs setup in OCI Logging

 - Calico setup and sample NetworkPolicies test